nansari/sims/AIPs/prompt_create_model_class.md

 # IMPLEMENTATION PART-3: Update Login Method

-- Update forms and templates to use `Contact.email` instead of `User.email`
+- Update forms, routes and templates to use `Contact.email` instead of `User.email`

 ---